northstowekarate/northstowekarate.github.io/policies/complaints/index.md

 ### Raising A Complaint

-We’re sorry you need to raise a concern with Northtstowe Karate Club.
+We’re sorry you need to raise a concern with Northstowe Karate Club.
 Regardless of the nature of your concerns, we want you to know that it will be taken seriously and dealt with as a priority.
 We welcome complaints via e-mail E-Mail Address: info@northstowekarate.com